 Mark Butler supervises 1 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+If these students have produced research profiles, these are listed below:

 EU Employment/Labour Law: Free Movement of Workers, Discrimination law, the rights of employees to participate in management decisions, Health and Safety, family-friendly rights, and social policy.

 UK Employment Law: any aspect of UK employment law will be considered on the strength of the application.

 Mark Butler, "Dilemmas in Age Discrimination", Industrial Law Society Manchester Meeting, 30 November 2009.